whispeer-me/whispeer/README.md

 Help us make Whispeer even better!
 We're always looking for new contributors to help us build, design, and test our code.
 If you're interested in helping out, check out our [Contributing Guide](CONTRIBUTING.md) for more information.

+## LICENSE

+Whispeer: Secure Messaging Application

+Copyright (C) 2024 Nesim Tunc

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See t

 ### Development
  - **Install the Packages"** Get all the dependencies:
    ```